microsoft/vscode-maven/Troubleshooting.md

     ```
     Command failed: mvn --version 'mvn' is not recognized as an internal or external command, operable program or batch file.
     ```
-    In this case, please follow above instructions to set available maven executable path.
+    In this case, please follow above instructions to set available Maven executable path.

 * `M2_HOME` not correctly set.
     ```